Table of Contents

-Esophageal atresia (or oesophageal atresia) describes a malformation of the esophagus, a congenital medical condition which affects the alimentary tract.
-Hereby, we may mention various forms of manifestation.
-Mostly, there is a discontinuity of the esophagus and a tracheoesophageal fistula between the esophagus and the trachea.
-Esophageal atresia is present in 1 in 3500 live births.
+Esophageal atresia (or oesophageal atresia) describes a malformation of the esophagus, a congenital medical condition that affects the alimentary tract.
+It is characterized by a discontinuity of the esophagus and a tracheoesophageal fistula between the esophagus and the trachea.
+Esophageal atresia is present in 1 out of 3,500 live births.

 Syndromes associated with esophageal atresia

-The disease is often (up to 50% of cases) associated with other malformations such as VACTERL syndrome and CHARGE syndrome, being a disorder that affects many body systems.
+A disorder that affects many body systems, the disease is often (up to 50% of cases) associated with other malformations such as VACTERL syndrome and CHARGE syndrome.

 - Vertebral defects